Microsoft System Center Virtual Machine Manager

 Ensure that the new CSV volume is listed under Shared Volumes on the Failover Cluster Properties in SCVMM.

-Microsoft publishes a Social TechNet article that references details for supported storage arrays.
+Microsoft publishes an Article that references details for supported storage arrays.